|Hometown:||Saint Charles, Ill.|

 A walk-on from Illinois, Lopez joined the Nebraska program in 2014 after graduating from high school in the spring of 2013.
 A child, youth and family studies major, Lopez graduated in May of 2017 and will be in graduate classes during the fall semester.

 Lopez was a reserve defensive tackle.
 He did not appear in a game.

 Lopez added depth on the defensive front, but did not play in a game.

 Lopez added depth on the defensive line, but did not see any game action.

 Lopez starred at defensive tackle and tight end for Burlington (Ill.)
 Central High School and Coach Rick Crabel.
 During his senior season in the fall of 2012, Lopez had 60 tackles, including nine tackles for loss and two sacks.
 From his tight end position, Lopez made nine catches for 94 yards.
 Lopez was a first-team all-area and all-conference selection as a senior.
 Lopez attended Nebraska's summer camp all four years of his high school career.

 The son of Neal and Lori Lopez, Joel was born on Nov.
 15, 1994.
-He is majoring in child, youth & family studies.
-He has volunteered his time with Uplifting Athletes, Lincoln Marathon, Shop With a Jock and local hospital and community center outreach events.
-Lopez was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017).
+He has volunteered his time with Uplifting Athletes, the Lincoln Marathon, Husker Hotline, Souper Bowl of Caring, Shop With a Jock and local hospital outreach events.
+Lopez was named to the Brook Berringer and Tom Osborne Citizenship Teams in both2016 and 2017.